MeganTran6023/VanDerVaartLab.MT/README.md

 ## __10/20__

-Annotated renum.sh
+Annotated renum.sh and mutate.sh

-* Better understood awk in context of renumbering values under a column given a pdb file to properly format a and b DNA strands
+* Better understood awk in context of renumbering values under a column given a pdb file to properly format a and b DNA strands (renum.sh)